Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 You only NEED to hire the Sheriff’s department if your spouse will not accept or sign the divorce paperwork from you.

-Once you have served the divorce papers,
+Once you have served the divorce papers, now it’s time to just wait on a response.

 You are not forced to sign divorce papers.